mblumtritt/werkzeug/README.md

 ## Description

-To reduce overhead and to avoid to re-invent often used patterns and helper classes this gem offers you a toolset of optimized classes and helper methods.
+To reduce overhead and to avoid to re-invent often used patterns and helper classes this gem offers a toolset of optimized classes and helper methods.
 All parts are implemented with focus on fast code avoiding any overhead.

 ### Features Overview